Legal Information

 Liechtenstein Commercial Register: Index of companies

-SWITCH will refuse assignment of a domain name if:
+Switch will refuse assignment of a domain name if:

 1. compliance with international standards requires it;